- Mission 1: Take a post-communism themed tour of the city and its outskirts in a vintage Škoda (ACCOMPLISHED);

 The territory now known as Slovakia was formerly part of the Kingdom of Hungary, and subsequently the Austro-Hungarian Empire in 1867 until it collapsed at the end of WWI (at which point Slovaks seized the chance to form an independent republic in alliance with their Czech brethren).
 During the pre-WWI era (and particularly during the 19th century) Slovaks were subjected to a hard policy of Magyarisation.
 Even today, many Slovaks bear longstanding resentment for some of the extreme oppressive measures taken against by the Hungarians.
 This is paired with anger in retaliation to Hungarian allegations that Slovakia have appropriated aspects of their culture and claimed them as their own.
 Accusations range from “stolen” national symbols to the Slovak National Anthem actually being based on a Hungarian folk song; ironic since the lyrics allude to the attitude of Slovaks to Hungarian domination and rising from the ashes as a free nation.
 Slovaks naturally take great offence to these claims and feel that it is an attack to somehow invalidate their culture entirely.
 On the Hungarian side, the real sticking point was the debilitating Treaty of Trianon (1920).
 And this was by no means the end of it; as WWII would see another tug-o-war ensue over the very same borders.

 Revising post-war land borders was never straightforward nor met without disdain by those who would wake up in bed one morning to find themselves having become an ethnic minority overnight.
-In spite of any good intentions, it made a right Horlicks of things.
+In spite of any good intentions, this made a right Horlicks of things.

-When WWI concluded, the the terms of agreement saw Hungary’s population reduced by 64% and three million ethnic Hungarians left outside of Hungary-proper, 900,000 of which were now on the newly-formed Czechoslovak side.
+When WWI concluded, the the terms of agreement saw Hungary’s population reduced by 64% and three million ethnic Hungarians left outside of Hungary-proper; 900,000 of which were now on the newly-formed Czechoslovak side.
 Present animosity has been fuelled by right-wing Slovak politicians such as Ján Slota, a frequent pot-stirrer of anti-Hungarian sentiment, and through disputes such as the

 Gabčíkovo–Nagymaros Dams project.
 Once again, this enmity on both sides is only present among a minority and, as expected, football stadiums are a typical arena for battle.
 Yet, the majority of Slovak nationals of Hungarian descent exist as seamlessly integrated citizens.